-Move configuration, data and log directories outside Nuxeo
+Moving Configuration, data and log Directories Outside Nuxeo

-The configuration of your application is saved in the nuxeo.conf configuration file, whatever the means you use to configure your application (m anual edit, Startup Wizard or Admin Center).
-It is better, although not mandatory, to store your customized configuration outside Nuxeo.
+The configuration of your application is saved in the nuxeo.conf configuration file, whatever the means you use to configure your application (manual edit, Startup Wizard or Admin Center).
+It is better, although not mandatory, to store your customized configuration outside

+Nuxeo.
 This way, you will be able to easily upgrade Nuxeo, keeping your configuration safely apart of Nuxeo directory.